UMN-LATIS/elevator/docs/adding-custom-code.md

 To solve this, Elevator provides [**custom JavaScript events**](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) that fire whenever page content loads.
 These events allow your custom code to respond to navigation and content loading in the SPA environment.

-### `elevator:static-page:content-loaded` Event
+### `elevator:static-content-page:content-loaded` Event

-The `elevator:static-page:content-loaded` event fires when the page's HTML loads.
+The `elevator:static-content-page:content-loaded` event fires when the page's HTML loads.
 Use this event when you need to interact with page content as soon as it's available.

 **Event Detail:**